martschm/martschm.github.io/python_route_optimization.md

     This function reads the csv with specified locations
     Input:
         path - local path to csv
-        sep - seperator used in csv, default: ";"
+        sep - seperator used in csv
     """

     df = pd.read_csv(path, sep)